jakelevi1996/backprop2/README.md

 - Implement dynamic batch sizing
 - Update all scripts to reflect new interfaces and verify
 - (In a new branch) Update 2D-ND sinusoidal data inputs to be uniformly distributed between specified limits in the XY-plane; when plotting, do a scatter plot, with the Z-value being represented by the marker colour.
 Plot predictions the same as before (`pcolormesh` on a uniform grid)
+  - Replace multiple SinusoidalDataset classes with a single class
 - Update `NeuralNetwork.__call__` method according to its docstring.
 Also, if `w is not None and x is None and t is None`, then `return self`

 ### 2020-10-11